Children First: History

 In 1893 the Scottish Children's League of Pity was formed as a junior and fund-raising branch.

 The NSPCC also began to come into existence around this time and now operates in England, Wales and Northern Ireland.
 Although the two charities are completely separate organisations, they work together to improve the lives of children and families throughout the UK.

+In 2017 Mary Glasgow, who had been working for Children First since 2014, became the CEO.

 Name change

 In 1921 the Scottish National Society received Royal Charter and became the Royal Scottish Society for Prevention of Cruelty to Children.

 In its early incarnation the society was set up to rescue children living rough and begging on the streets, in later years the Society became better known for investigating child abuse and neglect.

 In 1968 new legislation gave responsibility for investigating child abuse to local authority social work departments.
 As a result, the role of the Royal Scottish Society for Prevention of Cruelty to Children changed.
 However, it was some years before the charity changed its name to reflect this change in role, adopting the campaigning name Children 1st in 1995.

+The charity further changed its name in 2024 to Children First.

 Children and family services

-Today, Children 1st provides 46 services in 17 local authority areas as well as four national services including ParentLine Scotland which is the free, national telephone helpline for anyone with a concern about a child.
-Between April 2007 and March 2011 Children 1st operated ChildLine Scotland on behalf of the NSPCC.
+Today, Children First provides 46 services in 17 local authority areas as well as four national services including ParentLine Scotland which is the free, national telephone helpline for anyone with a concern about a child.
+Between April 2007 and March 2011 Children First operated ChildLine Scotland on behalf of the NSPCC.

-Children 1st has pioneered the use of the Family Group Conference in Scotland, and also provides a befriending service "Bfriends", several local family support services, a number of abuse and trauma recovery services across Scotland, and the national Safeguarding in Sport service.
+Children First has pioneered the use of the Family Group Conference in Scotland, and also provides a befriending service "Bfriends", several local family support services, a number of abuse and trauma recovery services across Scotland, and the national Safeguarding in Sport service.

 Campaigns

-Children 1st also campaigns and lobbies on behalf of children and young people in Scotland.
-The campaigning priorities of Children 1st build on the work of its services.
+Children First also campaigns and lobbies on behalf of children and young people in Scotland.
+The campaigning priorities of Children First build on the work of its services.
 The organisation is part of campaigning coalitions, including Children Are Unbeatable!, which campaigns for an end to physical punishment, and Justice for Children, which campaigns for better conditions for children giving evidence in court.